pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

 ## <a id='query-app-accelerator-runs'></a> Querying for AppAcceleratorRuns

-This section tells you about GraphQL query arguments, and the list of fields available for `AppAcceleratorRuns` and `AppAcceleratorFragments`.
+This section tells you about GraphQL query arguments, and lists the fields available for `AppAcceleratorRuns` and `AppAcceleratorFragments`.

 ### <a id='app-accelerator-runs-query-args'></a> AppAcceleratorRuns query arguments

-You can specify the following supported arguments when querying for `AppAcceleratorRuns`.
-They are all optional.
+(Optional) You can specify the following supported arguments when querying for `AppAcceleratorRuns`.

-- `query`: expects an object that specifies additional arguments used to query.
+- `query`: expects an object that specifies additional arguments to query.
 The following arguments are supported in this query object:

   - `guid`: UID identifying the run, as a `String` value.
-Each AppAcceleratorRun automatically gets assigned a uid.
+Each AppAcceleratorRun is automatically assigned a UID.

     For example:

     ```graphql
     appAcceleratorRuns(query:{guid: "d2934b09-5d4c-45da-8eb1-e464f218454e"})
     ```

   - `source`: string representing the client used to run the accelerator.
 Supported values include `TAP-GUI`, `VSCODE` and `INTELLIJ`.

     For example: